Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

 \subsubsection{Choices of Backbones}

-We study the genericity of our TWNet to different backbones.
-We show the results based on other lightweight backbones, i.e., MobileNetV2 and ResNet-18.

-As described in Section \ref{ssub:layer_selection}, we can choose different layers of the decoder for interior feature warping to create different versions of TWNet~(as illustrated in Fig.~\ref{fig:multi-layer}).
-Table~\ref{table:threelayers} shows the required \textit{head} layers for each version.
+We study the genericity of TWNet to different backbones, e.g., MobileNetV1, MobileNetV2 and ResNet-18.
+As described in Section II.A, we can choose different layers of the decoder for feature warping to build different TWNets. \cref{table:threelayers} shows the required \textit{head} layers for each version.

 The head layers for different backbones are defined in Table~\ref{table:headlayers}.
-We use the notations from the TensorFlow Slim package.
+We follow the notations of the TensorFlow Slim package.

-Table~\ref{table:backbone} shows the experimental results of TWNet based on different backbones.
-In summary, TWNet is generic to backbone networks, and hence can be adapted to various per-frame models for different requirements of speed and accuracy.
+The results in \cref{table:backbone} demonstrate that TWNet is generic to backbone networks, and hence can be adapted to various scenarios for different requirements of speed and accuracy.